SALP Chapter 6

 The lord came to see me?

-Lanthe only blinked in confusion.
+Lanthe just blinked in confusion.

 "The only one who came here was Vigo..."

 "Oh my.
-You even know our lord's name?"
+You even know our lord's name."

 "Vigo is... your lord?"

-"So you two do know each other.
-I thought so—the lord kept calling your name while carrying you here like this."
+"I knew you two must know each other.
+I thought so when the lord carried you here and kept calling your name."

 Vigo is the lord of this place.